1. Who this page is for

 The Chef workflow is like this, at a high level:

-• Users on the Chef Workstation use the knife command to create cookbooks, which in turn consist of recipes.
+command to create cookbooks, which in turn consist of recipes.
 A recipe is a sequence of configuration elements that declares things like “this VLAN should be present” or “OSPF is enabled “.
-Chef recipes are written in a DSL which is based on the Ruby programming language, plus language extensions to accommodate Chef functionality.
+Chef recipes are written in a DSL which is based on the Ruby programming language, plus language extensions to accommodate Chef functionality. - The

 Client nodes can be asked to pull their configuration from the server periodically in an automated way, or the operator can trigger a pull.